ilcodice/learning-git/README.md

 - Check the logs
 - Check the working directory status and make sure it's clean
 - Checkout the main branch
+- Pull from main, to make sure all changes from remote are considered
 - Merge your newly created branch to the main branch
 - Push the main branch to github